These ferrets, however, require proper quality care for them to reach their full potential.

 They are also proven to have more potent energy levels than other ferret species.
-This energy can make them a bit of a nuisance and also makes them agitated, which means they can easily nip you while handling them.
+Unfortunately, this energy can make them a bit of a nuisance and make them agitated, which means they can quickly nip you while handling them.

 These ferrets lack a cleft palate but have a cleft on the sides of their noses.
-This cleft gives the nose a distinctive fold, making it look moderately up-turned, which can be used as an identifying characteristic.
+This aperture gives the nose a distinctive fold, making it look moderately up-turned.
+Therefore, it can be used as an identifying characteristic.

 Tufts of hair may be found on this ferret’s nose.
-Experienced breeders have the ability to closely manage mating so as to normalize these features, which makes them slightly hard to notice.
+However, experienced breeders can closely manage mating to normalize these features, which makes them slightly hard to notice.